futuregrid/manual/docs/source/vampir.rst

 a function is defined by its group membership; e.g., MPI\_Send() belonging to the function group MPI has the same color, presumably red, as MPI\_Recv(), which also belongs to the function group MPI.
-Clicking on a function highlights it and causes theÂ \ *Context View*Â display to show detailed information about that particular function, e.g., its corresponding function group name, time interval, and the complete name.
+Clicking on a function highlights it and causes the \ *Context View* display to show detailed information about that particular function, e.g., its corresponding function group name, time interval, and the complete name.
-TheÂ \ *Context View*Â display is explained in its own section below.
+The \ *Context View* display is explained in its own section below.
 Some function invocations are very short, and will not show up in the overall view because of a lack of display pixels.
 A zooming mechanism is provided to inspect a specific time interval in more detail.
 If zooming is performed, panning in a horizontal direction is possible with the scroll bar at the bottom.
-TheÂ \ *Process Timeline*Â resembles theÂ \ *Master Timeline*\ with slight differences.
+The \ *Process Timeline* resembles theÂ \ *Master Timeline*\ with slight differences.
 The chart's timeline is divided into levels, which represent the different call stack levels of function calls.
 The initial function begins at the first level, a